Welcome to our Blueberry Blog! ? Our favorite little blue berry!!

 However, if you have only two or three plants, space them about 4-5 feet apart.

 To plant them in rows space plants about 4-5 feet apart in rows that are 9-10 feet apart.

 Blueberry plants need full sun: They will tolerate partial shade, especially late in the day.

 They need full sun and require acidic soil.
 Plant two or more varieties for successful pollination.

 Since Blueberries prefer acidic soils a fail-safe way to grow them in almost any soil is to incorporate peat moss into the planting medium.

-For planting directly in the ground, work up a planting area approximately 2½ feet in diameter and 1 foot deep for each plant.
+Before planting directly in the ground, work up a planting area approximately 2½ feet in diameter and 1 foot deep for each plant.
 Remove 1/3 to 1/2 of the soil.

 Grow Blueberries from Blueberries